-Important Dates and Timelines Important information May 8 - Candidate Filing Period - Candidates may request and file candidate June 2, 2023 filing documents in order to run for various offices.
-June 2, 2023 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices that do not have an extension period.
-June 3 - June 7, 2023 Candidate Filing Extension Period - If an eligible incumbent does not file candidate filing documents by 5 p.m. on June 2, 2023, there will be a five-calendar-day extension during which any candidate, other than the incumbent, may file.
-June 3 - June 12, 2023 Public Examination Period - Candidate statements are available for public examination.
+Important Dates and Deadlines Important information May 5 - May 30, 2025 (E-113 - E-88) Candidate Filing Period - Potential candidates may request and file candidate filing documents to run for various offices.
+May 26, 2025 (E-92) Memorial Day - The Registrar of Voters office will be closed.
+May 30, 2025 (E-88) Deadline for Local Candidates to Withdraw - No local candidate shall withdraw from an office that does not have an extension period after 5 p.m. on May 30, 2025.
+May 31 - June 4, 2025 (E-87 - E-83) Candidate Filing Extension Period - If an eligible incumbent for an office up for election does not file candidate filing documents by 5 p.m. on May 30, 2025, there will be a five-calendar-day extension during which any candidate, other than the incumbent, may file.
+June 4, 2025 (E-83) Deadline for Extension Period Local Candidates to Withdraw - No local candidate shall withdraw from an office that has entered the extension period after 5 p.m. on June 4, 2025.
+May 31 - June 9, 2025 (E-87 - E-78) Public Examination Period - Candidate statements are available for public examination.
+During this period, any registered voter in the district may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
+June 2, 2025 (E-85) Randomized Alphabet Drawing - The Secretary of State and San Bernardino County conduct a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+If the contest goes into extension, the random drawing will take place on June 5.
+June 5 - June 14, 2025 (E-82 - E-73) Public Examination Period for Offices with Candidate Filing Extension - Candidate statements are available for public examination at the Registrar of Voters.
 During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-June 8, 2023 Random Alphabet Drawing - The Secretary of State conducts a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
-June 8 - June 17, 2023 Public Examination Period for Offices with Candidate FilingExtension- Candidate statements are available for public examinationat the Registrar of Voters.
-During this period, any citizen may seek awrit of mandate or an injunction requiring the material in thestatements to be amended or deleted.
-July 3 - August 15, 2023 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.
-July 20, 2023 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
-July 31, 2023 FPPC Semi-annual Due- Deadline to submit semi-annual campaign disclosure statement.
+June 30 - August 12, 2025 (E-57 - E-14) Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing write-in documents to become a qualified write-in candidate on the ballot.
+July 17, 2025 (E-40) 1st Pre-election Statement Due - Candidates must file the first pre-election campaign disclosure statement.
+July 31, 2025 (E-26) FPPC Semi-annual Due- Deadline to submit semi-annual campaign disclosure statement.
 The period covered begins on the day after the closing date of the last statement filed, through June 30.